Graduate Opportunities

 The position is fully funded for four years, including medical coverage and benefits, with a starting date of September 1, 2024.
 Apply by consulting the departmental application requirements, and contact the PI (include a CV, GPA, and unofficial transcripts) well before the application deadline (January 1, 2024).
 Examples of recent research projects in our group can be found on Professor Wortmann's faculty profile.

 Landscapes are shaped by lithologic contrasts, tectonic uplift, and the erosive forces of rivers, glaciers, and landslides.
-I am looking for PhD students to investigate this interplay.
-One project idea is to investigate the utility of morphometric measurements in quantifying tectonic uplift rates in different settings around the world.
-Projects will involve fieldwork, GIS, and cosmogenic nuclide dating.
+In addition to the timely opportunity listed below, I am looking for PhD students to investigate this tectonic geomorphology and landscape evolution in general, and am open to project ideas that involve fieldwork, GIS, and cosmogenic nuclide dating.
+For more information, please contact Professor Lindsay Schoenbohm or visit Professor Schoenbohm's website

 Graduate research opportunities are available in the area of computational seismology with applications to full-waveform inversions of continental-scale and regional scale tectonic structures, as well as microseismic and induced earthquake source characterizations.
 Contact Professor Qinya Liu.